christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder), but this name/title was reappropriated for the Sarapis Cult as Moses = Osarseph (Osar (Osiris) and seph (son) = Son of Osirus).
 The Greek rendering of Moses and Osarseph is identical.
 Osarseph appears in accounts by the Egyptian priest Manetho, who described him as a renegade priest leading a group of lepers in rebellion, eventually adopting the name "Moses" (Josephus.
 'Against Apion' discussing Manetho's account of Osarseph).
 Osarseph also = Serapis.
 The "Ser" symbol in Ser-apis is the same as seph meaning "son of".
 Serapis can be interpreted as "Son of Osiris-Apis", which evolved into "Son of Osiris".
 So, Serapis is just another word for Osarseph.
 Solomon = Sol-Amūn or "Sun of Amun" which is a direct parallel to "Zeus-Ammon", a title for Alexander the Great.
 Abraham: The father of Isaac is Abraham, the foundational patriarch.
 Ab = Father (Semitic).
 Raham = Arya (Sanskrit/Persian: "Noble").
 Aram (the name for the land of the Arameans, a steppe-derived people).
 Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
 Related the Brahmin (Brahama) -> Ibrahim -> Abraham.
 A(Braha)m(in).

 After the destruction of the Temple and the crushing of the Bosporan‑Adiabene revolt, the Flavians deported or killed the R1a‑Z93 Scythian‑Aryan priest‑elite (the original "Jews"), and then imported loyal temple administrators from client kingdoms in the Caucasus and Upper Mesopotamia: Armenia (heavily J2‑M67/M92), Georgia (high J2a‑M319), and Adiabene/Osrhoene (J1‑P58, J2‑M172). (there were also literal human-neanderthal hybrids [^12] in that region who these "jews" mixed in with).

+The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
+After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite (https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
+This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners (see: Chapter 8.
+Who Forged History?).

 These people then underwent a genetic bottleneck after the Bar Kokhba Revolt when Emperor Hadrian decimated their population.